 The prime rate is most commonly defined as the interest rate commercial banks charge their most credit-worthy customers.
 It serves as a benchmark rate for setting the rates on a variety of financial products, including mortgages, personal loans, and lines of credit.
 The prime rate is influenced by several factors, including inflation, economic growth, and the supply and demand for credit.

-The prime rate is determined by the banks themselves, and it is typically set at a level that is 1.5 to 2.5 percentage points above the overnight lending rate set by the Bank of Canada.
-The prime rate has been declining in recent months and is currently (as of January 29, 2025) 5.20%.
+The prime rate is determined by the banks themselves, and is typically set at a level that is 1.5 to 2.5 percentage points above the overnight lending rate set by the Bank of Canada.
+The prime rate has been declining in recent months and is currently (as of March 12, 2025) 4.95%.

 The Bank of Canada's monetary policy is a key determinant of the prime rate even though it does not directly set it.
 The Bank of Canada uses its benchmark overnight lending rate to regulate the nation's economic growth and restrain inflation.
 The Bank of Canada influences short-term interest rates by adjusting the target for the overnight rate on eight fixed dates each year.